working-group-two/engineering-blog/pages/blog/_posts/2020-08-21-building-software-for-a-telecom-core-network.md

     <img src="/img/blog/building-software-for-a-telecom-core-network/consent-screen.png" alt="ID consent screen">
 </div>

-This follows a standard <a href="https://oauth.net/2/" target="_blank">OAuth</a> flow, which means that when the subscriber taps “Accept”, Working Group Two redirects the subscriber to the third party.
-This redirect includes a code as a query parameter, which the third party has to use to obtain an access token and a refresh token.
-This access token gives the third party access to act on behalf of the subscriber.
-In this case it will let the third party fetch Voicemails and send MMS from the subscriber, so it’s very important to keep it safe.
+Our platform has a standard <a href="https://oauth.net/2/" target="_blank">OAuth 2</a> flow.
+When the subscriber taps “Accept”, Working Group Two redirects the subscriber to the third party, which receives an "access token" that allows them to act on behalf of the subscriber.
+In this case the access token will let the third party fetch Voicemails and send MMS from the subscriber, so it’s important to keep it safe.
 Next we’ll look at using this access token to perform actions on the subscribers behalf.

 ## Connecting to the Working Group Two API